So you’ve written your picture book. Now what?

 How the Writing Picture Books Masterclass works

-This masterclass won’t tell you how to shape a new story (that’s what our original course is for).
-Instead, you’ll workshop your manuscript with an experienced children’s book editor and classmates to edit and improve your stories.
+This masterclass won’t tell you how to shape a new story (that’s what our foundation course is for).
+Instead, you work on your current manuscript – and improve it.
 You will also learn how to pitch them effectively to an editor of a publishing house.

 - discover whether your manuscript is marketable – or what you need to do to make it more appealing